JaimePolidura/MemDB/core/README.md

 #### Replication
 - When a write comes in it will broadcast the write operation to every node.
 These nodes are queried periodicly to the cluster mamanger.
 - To authenticate to the cluster manager a specific auth key will be used (AUTH_CLUSTER_KEY)
-- For detecting conflics Lamport clocks are used in replication
+- Conflic resolution is handled by LWW (Last write wins) approuch.
+Lamport clocks are used in replication

 ## Request format
 ````